voroninpy/voroninpy.github.io/README.md

 # Time Progress Visualization

 A responsive single-page web application that visualizes the passing of time.
-Designed specifically for iPad Safari in vertical mode, the application shows current time units (year, month, week, day, hour) along with their progress bars and precise percentages to demonstrate how quickly time passes.
+The application shows current time units (year, month, week, day, hour) along with their progress bars and precise percentages to demonstrate how quickly time passes.

 ## Features

 - Displays current year, month, week, day, and hour
-- Shows progress bars and percentages with 7 decimal points precision
+- Shows progress bars and percentages with 8 decimal points precision
 - Responsive design optimized for iPad Safari in vertical mode
 - Dynamic animations to represent the flow of time
 - No scrolling required - content fills the available space